x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 New-ActiveSyncDeviceAccessRule -Characteristic DeviceModel -QueryString "Outlook for iOS and Android" -AccessLevel Block
 ```

+**Q**: What happens when an organization moves from basic authentication with Outlook for iOS and Android to hybrid Modern authentication?

+**A**: After an organization enables hybrid modern authentication following the above [Implementation steps](#implementation-steps), end users need to delete their existing account profile in Outlook for iOS and Android as the profile uses basic authentication.
+End users can then create a new profile which will use hybrid Modern authentication.

 ## Troubleshooting

 Below are the most common issues or errors with on-premises mailboxes using hybrid Modern Authentication with Outlook for iOS and Android.